AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/howtos_comments.md

 Returns a Promise which:

-* Resolves with both a list of removed annotations as well as an updated PDF buffer if the operation succeeds
+* Resolves with both a list of removed annotations as well as an updated PDF buffer if the operation succeeds.
 * Rejects with an error object that includes both an error code and message on operation failure.

 #### API signature